Bluehost vs Squarespace 2025: which is better?

 Next up, I tested how fast a fully-built website can load.
 Website builders are pretty infamous for poor optimizations, so it’s really interesting to see how Squarespace holds up against Bluehost.

 - The Largest Contentful Paint (LCP) should be under 2.5 seconds.
-It shows a time when the majority of content is loaded.
+It shows a time when the majority of the content is loaded.

 - Fully Loaded Time speaks for itself.
 It’s best to keep it under 3 seconds.

-- TTFB is the time that server takes to react when a web page is opened.
+- TTFB is the time that the server takes to react when a web page is opened.
 200ms is ideal, although not mandatory.

 Stress testing results

 One test that brought the two contenders even closer was stress testing.
-I tested how much and how stably the platforms can handle traffic by sending 50 Virtual Users (bots) to the websites and decreasing the number if needed.
+I tested how much and how stably the platforms can handle traffic by sending 50 virtual users (bots) to the websites and decreasing the number if needed.

 Website security

-- Free SSL certificates for data encryption.
+- Free SSL certificates for data encryption

-- 24/7 server monitoring.
+- 24/7 server monitoring

-- Possibility to set up Cloudflare for DDoS protection.
+- Possibility to set up Cloudflare for DDoS protection

 At the same time, there are a couple of differences.